Please check your local time zones

-This workshop will explore through meditation, introspective reflection and in-depth discussion, the four Buddhist heart practices:
+The workshop will explore through meditation, introspective reflection & in-depth discussion, the four Buddhist heart practices:

 These ancient contemplative skills provide a practical and compassionate way to transform suffering.

-Participants will gain an understanding of post-traumatic stress and complex trauma and, of the path to recovery, resilience and flourishing.
+Participants will gain an understanding of post-traumatic stress & complex trauma, and, of the path to recovery, resilience and flourishing.

 The workshop will be interactive, flexible and gently nurturing.

 It will shed light on ancient wisdom, the ground of courage and boundless love that has often been neglected in clinical treatments.